 - Exclusive Croagh Patrick branded T-shirts and Souvenirs

 History of Teach na Miasa

-The director of Archaeological Excavations on the summit of Croagh Patrick, Gerry Walsh, and his wife Gabrielle opened the Croagh Patrick Information Centre at the foot of the mountain in March 2000.
-The Centre stems from the interest shown by the thousands of pilgrims and climbers in the archaeological discoveries on the summit.
+The director of Archaeological Excavations on the summit of Croagh Patrick, Gerry Walsh, and his wife Gabrielle opened the Croagh Patrick Visitor Centre at the foot of the mountain in March 2000.
+The Centre stems from the interest shown by the thousands of pilgrims and climbers in the history and archaeology of the Croagh Patrick area.